destratified/destratified.github.io/content/blog/zola.md

 there you will need to edit the the branch from main to gh-pages and click save. from this point on, every update to main should trigger the action to rebuild the static site from scratch, by posting this its confirmation of it working!

-next up zola pt2...adding tags, section pages and an about, blog, and tags menu on the homepage
+next up zola pt2...adding tags, section pages and an about, blog, and tags menu on the homepage.  also i want my favicon in the webtab, so i'll have to figure that out too.